 Rebekah D. Wallace, University of Georgia, Bugwood.org

-Japanese Stiltgrass (Microstegium vimineum), also known as Nepalese browntop and Asian stiltgrass, replaces native vegetation in a wide range of ecosystems including forested floodplains, forest edges, stream banks, fields, trails, and ditches as well as thriving as a weed in lawns and gardens.
+Japanese stiltgrass (Microstegium vimineum), also known as Nepalese browntop and Asian stiltgrass, replaces native vegetation in a wide range of ecosystems including forested floodplains, forest edges, stream banks, fields, trails, and ditches.
+It thrives as a weed in lawns and gardens.
 Japanese stiltgrass grows well in many light conditions (from deeply shaded hemlock forests to sunny open fields), prefers damp conditions, and often can be found in disturbed areas.
 It expands into dense stands of grass that prevent desirable vegetation from growing.

 Japanese stiltgrass in a wooded understory.
 Chris Evans, River to River CWMA, Bugwood.org